-For years we tinted or applied reflective film on windows to reduce the heat load.
+For years we tinted or applied reflective film on windows to reduce the heat load inside.
 The result was good.
 The surface of the glass heated up, but less radiant heat made it into the building.
 Today we offer a better solution called “low-e”.
 Low-e glass can reflect the heat without increasing the surface temperature of the glass.
 Resulting in even more energy savings

 Window Permit, engineering, manufacturing and instillation.

 We order new windows with the final measurements in hand.
 Most windows are custom size.
 Your order goes in the queue.
 Depending on the industry work load, it could take four to eight weeks for the windows to be delivered.
 Permit documents will be submitted to the building department while the windows are being made.
 Engineering plans are sometimes required for the permit.
 Waiting for plans may hold up the process a week or two.
 From the time you sign your contract, until the time of instillation could be two or three months on average.
 Plan ahead.